ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 The four primary analyses will be interpreted jointly.

-The analyses are not intended to assign a trait to a mutually exclusive genetic-architecture category or to define a numerical threshold at which a trait is classified as omnigenic, stratagenic, infinitesimal, or oligogenic.
+The analyses are not intended to assign a trait to a mutually exclusive genetic-architecture category or to define a numerical threshold at which a trait is classified as omnigenic, stratagenic, oligogenic, polygenic, or infinitesimal.

 Instead, the observed combination of network signatures will be compared with qualitative predictions from proposed models of complex-trait genetic architecture.

 Architecture interpretation will therefore be comparative and signature-based rather than a binary classification exercise.

-The terms `broadly distributed`, `substantial`, `restricted`, and `concentrated` used below are evaluated against the pre-specified effect-size and significance floors, and the community-concentration metric, defined in [§ decision rules / Primary analyses].
-These rules are frozen on the height development trait and applied unchanged to schizophrenia.

 ### Evidence more consistent with an omnigenic-like organization

-A broadly distributed common-variant GWAS would strengthen an omnigenic-like interpretation signal together with evidence of convergence toward independently defined trait-relevant seed genes.
+A broadly distributed common-variant GWAS signal, together with evidence of convergence toward independently defined trait-relevant seed genes, would strengthen an omnigenic-like interpretation.

 Relevant network signatures include: